top of page

 Diabetic Foot

 Diabetes has many effects on the body.
-One of the main effects it can have is on you lower legs and feet.
-Diabetes can affect your blood supply to your extremities and also the nerves in our feet.
+One of the main effects it can have is on your lower legs and feet.
+Diabetes can affect blood supply to your extremities and also the nerves in our feet.
 With restricted blood supply it can increase the chance of infections and amputations.
-By effecting your nerves, it can increase the chance of ulcers, infections and falls.
+By affecting your nerves, it can increase the chance of ulcers, infections and falls.

 • Performing a thorough neurovascular examination